MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/prerequisites.md

 ms.reviewer: deonhe
 ---

-# Prerequisites to install and use the automation kit
+# Prerequisites to install and use the Automation Kit

-The following prerequisites are required to install and use the automation kit
+The following prerequisites are required to install and use the Automation Kit

 - An administrative account, which is called **Automation CoE Admin** or similar.

-  The Automation CoE requires access to your Power Platform environments, and some Azure resources, such as Key Vault and app registration).
+  The Automation Kit requires access to your Power Platform environments, and some Azure resources, such as Key Vault and app registration).
 Therefore, the account you set up as the **Automation CoE Admin** needs the following.

 ## Roles